Boost Texas Health Outcomes Through Smart Spending

 With $41 billion in annual funding, Medicaid offers numerous policy pathways for Texas to integrate NMDOH into its programs.

-- Twenty-one states have used Section 1115 waiver authorities to include housing, food, transportation, and employment supports for Medicaid beneficiaries.
+- Twenty-one states have used Section 1115 waiver authorities to include housing, food, transportation, and employment support for Medicaid beneficiaries.

 - Since 2016, states have been able to use the “in lieu of services” provision, which allows reimbursement by Medicaid for non-traditional services that address social and economic factors impacting health.
 Recent federal guidance includes a roadmap for states to add services such as housing support, asthma home remediation, and home-delivered meals to their Medicaid programs, which six states have done.